Murder of See Sheau Fang: Investigations

 The corpse was transported to the Tengku Ampuan Rahimah Hospital, Klang, for post-mortem examinations.
 DNA testing later confirmed that the body belonged to 18-year-old See Sheau Fang, and her father See Soon Thiam similarly identified his daughter after seeing the clothes and earpin worn by the deceased.
 An autopsy established strangulation as the probable cause of death, and it was confirmed that there were semen on See's private parts, suggesting that she had been raped by her killer(s) before her death.
-The news of See's death caused distress to her family, especially her mother who stated she lost the will to live when hearing of her daughter's death.
-Neighbours stated they did think anything suspicious about a backhoe digging a hole outside the house.
+The news of See's death caused distress to her family, especially her mother, who stated she had lost the will to live after hearing of her daughter's death.
+Neighbours stated they did not think anything suspicious about a backhoe digging a hole outside the house.

 The house owner and his three sons were all apprehended, and it was found that they were innocent in the end.
 However, the house owner told the police that he was a friend of Kher Tian Hock, who, on 26 February, had asked him if he could stay at his house for a few days with his new girlfriend, whom the owner identified as See.
 During the next day, the house owner saw only Kher remained at his house, and when he asked where See was, Kher told him that she had left the following morning after the couple argued over a small misunderstanding.
 The house owner told the police that Kher offered to help him cast a new layer of concrete for free on his front yard to help him park his car better.
 The house owner agreed and was unaware of See's death.